 That’s tough to say.
 Some research credits the Jewish traders who acted as intermediaries between Muslim and Roman Empires in early medieval times.
 However, others believe the double-entry accounting was developed much earlier in Korea during the Goryeo dynasty (918 – 1392).

 Whatever the origins, Luca Pacioli and Leonardo da Vinci published the first textbook on double-entry accounting in 1494.
-This text allowed others to study the double-entry accounting system and put it into use.
+This text allowed others to study this accounting system and put it into use.

 The main principles of double-entry accounting are: